 From 1978 to 2014, she exhibited paintings, works on paper, sculpture and installations in solo and group exhibitions regionally, nationally and internationally in a mix of commercial and public galleries, won many awards and prizes including an Australia Council grant, and engaged in artist-in-residence programs.
 She conducted workshops for Flying Arts, Mc Gregor winter schools, TAFE colleges and other art and community groups.
 Her commitment to multicultural issues resulted in further extensive travels and research with collaborative and exchange projects in the Philippines and Vietnam and the USA.

 Bonney’s work is held in both public and private collections nationally and internationally including Queensland Art Gallery, Artbank, Museum of Tolerance, Los Angeles and the Australian Embassy in Vietnam and the Australian Jewish Museum.
-Since a major survey exhibition in 2013, The Personal and the Political: selected work 1990-2012 at Perc Tucker Regional Gallery, Townsville, she has had a change of creative focus and is now pursuing poetry , travel writing and most recently an ongoing memoir, The Émigré Story.
+Since a major survey exhibition in 2013, The Personal and the Political: selected work 1990-2012 at Perc Tucker Regional Gallery, Townsville, she has had a change of creative focus.
+She is now pursuing poetry , travel writing and most recently an ongoing memoir, The Émigré Story.
 Six of her poems are included in an e-publication of 2020 titled Outer Space, Inner Minds edited by Dr D. Reiter and copies of Part 1& 2 of The Émigré Story are held in several collections including Harvard Library’s Judaica Division, the Australian Jewish Museum and the Geneological Society of Victoria.